wp-plugins/formilla-live-chat/readme.txt

 **Formilla.com Live Chat Features:**

-* **Installs Instantly:** Use the out-of-the-box Formilla Live Chat web interface to begin live chat immediately.
+* **Installs Instantly:** Use the out-of-the-box Formilla Live Chat web interface to begin live chat online immediately.
 The live chat button will appear on your WordPress or WooCommerce site upon installation/activation of this plugin.

 * **Mobile Apps for iPhone, iPad, and Android Devices:** Live chat via your mobile device or tablet by using our iPhone/iPad or Android apps!
 Install our app and simply login to your Formilla Live Chat account to chat with customers from anywhere!
 This feature is available with any Premium package.